This article is brought to you by Aura.

 Make sure you’re downloading legitimate and safe antivirus software: Hackers often disguise malware as free antivirus software or “computer clean up” tools to trick you into infecting your device.

 Aura’s all-in-one digital security software includes powerful antivirus — as well as Safe Browsing tools, a military-grade virtual private network (VPN), identity theft protection, and more.
-You can try Aura free for 14 days to start safeguarding your device.
+Plans start at just $3/month.

 2. Disconnect from the internet